moienr/LWIR2RGB/README.md

 With the advancements in remote sensing systems and access to multi-sensor information, the research community strives to achieve better results in image classification by utilizing various sensors (Abdi et al., 2017).
 Images captured in new spectra provide complementary data about a scene, leading to advantages over images restricted to a specific band.

-In this article, we aim to translate LWIR (Long-Wave Infrared) images into RGB images using GAN (Generative Adversarial Network) networks.
+In this poject, we aim to translate LWIR (Long-Wave Infrared) images into RGB images using GAN (Generative Adversarial Network) networks.
 Considering the human eye's familiarity with the visible spectrum, such translation can greatly facilitate the interpretation of LWIR images for non-expert users (Reyes et al., 2019).

 Additionally, LWIR hyperspectral data faces challenges such as low energy, low SNR (Signal-to-Noise Ratio), high inter-band correlation, and unclear boundaries, which can hinder classification.
 On the other hand, visible data provide details but suffer from limited spectral resolution, making it difficult to distinguish objects with homogeneous spectra.